jlesage/docker-firefox/README.md

     the [Usage](#usage) section for more details.
   - By using shared memory of the host, by mapping `/dev/shm` via the parameter `-v /dev/shm:/dev/shm` of the `docker run` command.

+## Sound Support

+For Firefox to be able to use the audio device available on the host, `/dev/snd` must be exposed to the container by adding the `--device /dev/snd` parameter to the `docker run` command.

 ## Troubleshooting